 Insurance companies invest their money in interest-bearing products and pay their customers from the proceeds of such investments.

-Further, where do people who repeat this argument think non-insurance related companies keep their cash?
-They keep it in interest bearing bank accounts.
-If you are going to make dealing with any company that uses interest-based products in their operations forbidden in Islam I don’t think you’ll have many products left to choose from.
+Where do people who repeat this argument think non-insurance related companies keep their cash?
+They keep it in interest-bearing bank accounts.
+If you are going to make dealing with any company that uses interest-based products in their operations forbidden in Islam I don’t think you’re going to have many products left to choose from.

-Take Apple for example, did you know that in 2013 Apple held more than 30 billion dollars in interest-bearing loans.
+Take the technology company “Apple” for example.
+Did you know that in 2013 Apple held more than 30 billion dollars in interest-bearing loans.
 Despite this, no one argues that buying an Apple phone is forbidden in Islam.
 Or that buying a washer and dryer made by General Electric is forbidden since GE operates a huge lending business.
 So why are we making a specific exception for insurance and saying that it’s haram?

 In conclusion, I find that commercial insurance: